dnbaker/minicore/docs/msr.md

 Because of the relations between TVD, JSD, and Hellinger, techniques that work for one often work for another.

 http://eduardovalle.com/wordpress/wp-content/uploads/2014/10/silva14sisapLargeScaleMetricLSH.pdf provides techniques for non-metrics; additionally, their use of kmeans++ for nearest neighbor lookup comparisons suggests that there may be a way to use importance sampling via D2 sampling as a hack around a proper LSH table.

+Measures not supporting EM (JSM, Bhattacharyya metric, or Hellinger) can still be clustered using density-based or linkage-based methods.

+Maintaining an efficient, accurate nearest-neighbor structure enables cheap large-scale clustering for most of these.